hamxiaoz/10x-developer/javascript.md

     var a = b;
     console.log(a.name == 'b')
   ```
+* Function output: funciton always return a value.
+If no return statement or `return;`, it returns `undefined`.
 * Arguments are always copied **by value**.
 Even if the type is reference.

   ```js